-Pay it forward: each person can make a difference
+Pay it forward: each person

 As recent times have proven, the ability to have a societal impact is not limited to policymakers and organisations.
 Digitally-enabled people can and should pay it forward; in our own personal ecosystems we have the ability to help give friends, family and co-workers the space and support to grow their confidence and capability.